johanley/date4j/README.md

 In 2014, improved date classes were finally added to the JDK.
 Those classes render date4j more or less obsolete.

-Documentation is here (the site date4j.net is being shut down):
+Documentation is here (the site date4j.net has been shut down):

 https://johanley.github.io/date4j/index.html